IVN Scheduling Information

 Scheduling by Non-NDUS Groups

 Web streaming extends IVN videoconferences to users who cannot attend a videoconferencing facility but have access to the Internet.
 In non-technical terms, users can view a live broadcast of an IVN class or event from a desktop computer that has Internet access, a Web browser, and a media player.
-The main difference is Web streams donít provide participants with the opportunity to interact with those at videoconferencing facilities.
+The main difference is Web streams don’t provide participants with the opportunity to interact with those at videoconferencing facilities.
 A streamed event can also be saved and replayed at a later date.
-Please review the IVN Information and Fee page for important information regarding this service.
+Streaming/recording is available through Tegrity in all public IVN classrooms at NDSU at no additional cost.